There has been a lot of rumors regarding cannabis link building lately.

 - Try to sweeten the pie and offer a free guest post if necessary.
-Keeping these already working relationships is vert important.
+Keeping these already working relationships is very important.

 - Use programs such as Ahrefs or Screaming Frog for finding your broken links targets.

-Lastly, I want to mention podcasts as a way to build white hat backlinks.
+Lastly, I want to mention podcasts as a way to build a white hat backlinks.

 In a way, podcasts are similar to guest posts.

-However, it is much easier to set up a podcast and it takes much less time (on average hour, hour and a half).
+However, it is much easier to set up a podcast, and it takes much less time (on the average hour, hour, and a half).